Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-An employee has one year from the date of a dispute to file a mediation request with the Tripartite Alliance for Dispute Management.
-A former employee must do so within six months of his or her last day of employment.
-If the claim cannot be settled through mediation at the Tripartite Alliance for Dispute Management, the mediator will issue the employee a claim referral certificate and he or she must then file a claim with the tribunal within four weeks of the certificate date.
+Employees have one year from the date of a dispute (six months if their employment has been terminated) to file a mediation request with the TADM.
+If the claim cannot be settled through mediation at the TADM, the mediator will issue the employee a claim referral certificate, after which they must file a claim with the tribunal within four weeks of the certificate date.

 What is the route for appeals?

 Parties may appeal to the High Court against an Employment Claims Tribunal order only on:

 - a ground involving a question of law; or

 - the ground that the claim was outside the tribunal’s jurisdiction.